Roof Flashing and Its Role in Leak Prevention

 Though often overlooked, roof flashing is essential to a watertight roof system.
 It acts as the first line of defense against leaks in areas prone to water intrusion, such as joints, valleys, and where the roof meets other structures like chimneys or walls.

-Join the roofers at Swift Roofing & Designs as we discuss what roof flashing is, how it works, and why proper installation is indispensable for protecting your home from leaks.
+Join the roofers at Swift Roofing Texas as we discuss what roof flashing is, how it works, and why proper installation is indispensable for protecting your home from leaks.

 What Is Roof Flashing?